osvaldokalvaitir/reactjs-twitter/README.md

 Front-end with dinamic interface using React and consuming the features of the Twitter Backend API.

-Front-end com interface dinâmica utilizando React e cosumindo os recursos da API do Twitter Backend.
+Front-end com interface dinâmica utilizando React e consumindo os recursos da API do Twitter Backend.

 ## Resumo